Factbox: China's love of e-commerce powers Alibaba's Singles' Day

 Alibaba’s e-commerce marketplaces, business-to-consumer Tmall and Taobao, where both individuals and businesses set up shop, are China’s dominant shopping platforms, hosting thousands of merchants selling products as varied as T-shirts, household sundries and four-poster beds.

-The firm’s competitors include longtime rival JD.com (JD.O), which sources goods and sells them directly to consumers, and four-year-old Pinduoduo Inc (PDD.O) that managed to break into the top ranks by courting China’s rural residents with deep discounts and a group-buying model.
+The firm’s competitors include longtime rival JD.com, which sources goods and sells them directly to consumers, and four-year-old Pinduoduo Inc that managed to break into the top ranks by courting China’s rural residents with deep discounts and a group-buying model.

 There are also a range of other e-commerce sites that focus on different market segments, such as cosmetics, groceries and home appliances.